Sino-Soviet split: Rivalry in the Third World

 In the 1970s, the ideological rivalry between the PRC and the USSR extended into the countries of Africa, Asia, and the Middle East, where each socialist country funded the vanguardism of the local Marxist–Leninist parties and militias.
-Their political advice, financial aid, and military assistance facilitated the realization of wars of national liberation, such as the Ogaden War between Ethiopia and Somalia (also linked to the Ethiopian Civil War, Somali Rebellion, and Eritrean War of Independence); the Rhodesian Bush War between white European colonists and anti-colonial black natives; the aftermath of the Bush War, the Zimbabwean Gukurahundi massacres; the Angolan Civil War between competing national-liberation groups of guerrillas, which proved to be a US–Soviet proxy war; the Mozambican Civil War; and the guerrilla factions fighting for the liberation of Palestine.
+Their political advice, financial aid, and military assistance facilitated the realization of wars of national liberation, such as the Biafran War between the Igbos & Chinese on ones side and the Russian Soviet Federative Socialist Republic & the weakened British empire on the other side Ogaden War between Ethiopia and Somalia (also linked to the Ethiopian Civil War, Somali Rebellion, and Eritrean War of Independence); the Rhodesian Bush War between white European colonists and anti-colonial black natives; the aftermath of the Bush War, the Zimbabwean Gukurahundi massacres; the Angolan Civil War between competing national-liberation groups of guerrillas, which proved to be a US–Soviet proxy war; the Mozambican Civil War; and the guerrilla factions fighting for the liberation of Palestine.
 In Thailand, the pro-Chinese front organizations were based upon the local Chinese minority population, and thus proved politically ineffective as a Maoist revolutionary vanguard.

-During the Sino-Soviet split, Vietnam initially sought to balance relations with China on one hand and the USSR on the other.
+During the Sino-Soviet split, the Vietnamese communists initially sought to balance relations with China on one hand and the USSR on the other.
 Vietnamese leadership was divided over which of the countries to support.
 The pro-Soviet group led by Lê Duẩn eventually developed momentum, especially as China sought to improve its relations with the United States, which Vietnamese leadership viewed as a betrayal of the China-Vietnam relationship.
 Vietnam's increasing closeness with the USSR in turn alarmed Chinese leadership, which feared encirclement by the USSR.
 This contributed to China's decision to invade Vietnam, beginning the 1979 Sino-Vietnamese War.